Course Info

 Course Description

 The Dutch have implemented a unique approach to network planning that has led to some of the highest cycling rates and lowest traffic deaths in the world.
-In this course, you will learn about the history of Dutch mobility planning since the 1970s, the current five principles of Dutch bicycle network planning, the future of the Dutch network approach and you’ll learn how these principles are applied on the ground.
+In this course, you will learn about the history of Dutch mobility planning since the 1970s, the current five principles of Dutch bicycle network planning, the future of the Dutch network approach, and how these principles are applied on the ground.

 Throughout the course, you will see examples from Dutch cities and streets and mini-case studies of challenges and their resolutions.